JeffersonLab/jaws/README.md

 The core JAWS system supports import and export of data from files.
 The optional Web Admin Console adds support for loading and saving from an Oracle database.

 ## Release
+Bump the version number in the `jaws-version.env` file and commit and push to GitHub (using Semantic Versioning).
+The release GitHub Action should run automatically to tag the source and create release notes summarizing any pull requests.
+Edit the release notes to add any missing details.

-The versioned artifact of this project is a [service-versions.env](https://raw.githubusercontent.com/JeffersonLab/jaws/main/service-versions.env) file that accompanies a set of Docker Compose files which answer the question of which version of each microservice to use together.
+There is no code in this repo, only configuration.
+The primary versioned artifact of this project is a [service-versions.env](https://raw.githubusercontent.com/JeffersonLab/jaws/main/service-versions.env) file that accompanies a set of Docker Compose files which answer the question of which version of each microservice to use together.

  - [compose.yaml](https://raw.githubusercontent.com/JeffersonLab/jaws/main/compose.yaml)
  - [jlab.yaml](https://raw.githubusercontent.com/JeffersonLab/jaws/main/jlab.yaml)